asanaullah/coldpress/README.md

 ```

-While the Job is active, we can also verify Pods and PVCs using the CLI
+While the Job is active, we can also verify Pods and PVCs using the CLI.
 ```
 $ oc get pods -o wide
 NAME                                       READY   STATUS    RESTARTS   AGE   IP               NODE             NOMINATED NODE   READINESS GATES